 Serving size: 8 ounces | Calories: 136.7 cal | Fat: 0.9g | Saturated fat: 0.2g | Carbohydrates: 27.0g |Sugar: 18.0g | Sodium: 29.8mg | Fiber: 3.7g | Protein: 7.7g | Cholesterol: 2.5mg

 Author: Dara Michalski | Cookin' Canuck Serves: Serves 4

 Homemade Pumpkin Coffee Creamer

 Made with real pumpkin puree, not pumpkin flavoring.
-You can now have your pumpkin lattes at home with this easy to add creamer with ingredients you can trust.
+How to make pumpkin lattes at home with this easy to add creamer with ingredients you can trust.